yuriaugustobs/dio-java-basic/README.md

 # dio-java-basic
-Repository for tests and exercises Dio course "Java Basics" by Claro.
+Repository for tests and exercises of Dio course "Java Basics" by Claro.